20 Best Cheap Beach Vacations for Fun in the Sun

 San Juan, Puerto Rico

-Where to stay: At the end of the day, head to The Tryst Beachfront Hotel, located right on Condado Beach, where the most prized amenities include beach chairs with umbrellas, under which guests can sip cold drinks while burying their toes in the sand.
+Where to stay: At the end of the day, head to the Tryst Beachfront Hotel.
+This surprisingly affordable boutique hotel is located right on Condado Beach, where the most prized amenities include beach chairs with umbrellas, under which guests can sip cold drinks while burying their toes in the sand.

 Olcott, New York

 Why you’ll love it: This lively family destination located on the shores of Lake Ontario is a great destination for fishing, and it’s just a short drive to the beautiful waterfalls at Niagara Falls State Park.
 While in the area, don’t miss the caramel corn from Bye’s Popcorn.
 There may be a line, but it’s worth the wait!

 Budget tip: One of the best ways to have fun on a budget during this East Coast vacation is by spinning around and around with (or without) kids on the Olcott Beach Carousel Park.
 This vintage carousel costs only a quarter to ride!
 You’ll also want to peruse the adorable, colorful and quaint Lakeview Village Shoppes on the boardwalk.